 Note: the tower-influence models (tower potential flow and tower shadow) are only valid for small tower deflections; so, first throw an error to avoid a division-by-zero error below if for any Line2 element of the tower mesh, the nodes are collocated whereby .
 For each Line2-element node of the blade mesh, a nearest-neighbor Line2 element or node of the tower mesh is then found in the deflected configuration.
 There are 3 possibilities (1, 2a, and 2b in the order of precedent) presented below.

 Next, a local tower coordinate system at the nearest tower point is defined such that is directed along the tower axis; / is the plane normal to the tower axis; the local relative wind speed, , is in the / plane with positive along positive ; and is transverse to this plane.
-Next, find the local position vector to the jth node in the kth blade from the nearest tower point, ; the local // components of normalized by the tower radius, //; the local relative wind speed normal to the tower axis, ; the local tower diameter, ; and the local tower drag coefficient, .
+Next, find the local position vector to the jth node in the kth blade from the nearest tower point, ; the local // components of normalized by the tower radius, //; the local relative wind speed normal to the tower axis, ; the local tower diameter, ; the local tower drag coefficient, , and the local turbulence intensity, .
 Trigger an error (indicating a tower strike) if .

 Find the nearest-neighbor Line2 element of the tower mesh for which the blade Line2-element node projects orthogonally onto the tower Line2-element domain (following an approach similar to the Line2_to_Line2 mapping search for motion and scalar quantities).
 That is, for each node of the blade mesh, an orthogonal projection is made onto all possible Line2 elements of the tower mesh and the Line2 element of the tower mesh that is the minimum distance away is found, calculated as distance in the deflected configuration, , where: